Faizila/Code-Quiz/README.md

 # Code-Quiz

-A fun quiz activity to see how much user knows about the world of coding!
+* A fun quiz activity to see how much user knows about the world of coding!

+# Description

+# Live Link of the deployed application

+# Screenshots of the deployed application